Heat related Illness

 During very hot and extreme heat conditions, people are at greater risk of health problems.
 These can be specific heat-related illnesses or a worsening of existing medical problems.

-Risk is greatest during heat waves and when the temperature hovers about 5C or more above average for three or more days.
+Risk is greatest during heat waves and when the temperature hovers about 5C or more above average for 3 or more days.
 The risk is increased when high temperatures are combined with increased humidity.

 Heat related illness can occur when the body is unable to cool itself adequately.
 The body normally cools itself by sweating.
 In some situations, sweating isn't enough and body temperature rises.
 This can be associated with different effects ranging from a mild heat rash or cramps through to heat exhaustion or the more severe and potentially fatal heat stroke.